SalleMeteor/magic-canvas/README.md

 Commands:

-'circle' or 'rectangle' + color to draw shapes.
+1. 'circle' or 'rectangle' + color to draw shapes.
-Any other text to write it behind.
+2. Any other text to write it behind.
-The "magic command"
+3. The "magic command": %

 EX: